Re-Opening Plan 20–21

 Arts, athletics, and activities are an integral part of student life and learning.
 As such, we have created plans to keep students active and engaged in the pursuits they love.
 That being said, as has been the case with most schools and many universities, the Housatonic Valley Athletic League (HVAL) has decided to cancel the 2020 fall HVAL season, including regular season contests between member schools and all tournaments and championships.

-All teachers and classes will address the needs of students present on campus as well as those choosing virtual schooling because of COVID-related constraints.
+All teachers and classes will address the needs of students present on campus as well as those needing virtual schooling because of COVID-related constraints.
 For the consistency of both students’ learning and safety/attendance protocols, parents will need to commit to an agreed upon length of time for virtual schooling (meaning students may not continually alternate between being present and home on a daily basis).

 Our families have made it clear that they highly value a Watkinson education.
 In these unprecedented times, we know that it is important to reconsider the financial cost to families, particularly as we cannot foresee the impact of the virus going forward, or accurately predict its course, or the precise need or time for us to return to virtual schooling in order to protect the health and welfare of all.